Owambe/video-link/README.md

+Initially we wanted to host the backend on firebase but later decided to host it on Google cloud platform instead.

-The backend is actually on GCP.
+The backend is actually on Google Cloud — GCP.
 Owambe is a fundraising website.

 The pictures used on this website are stored in a bucket on Google Cloud console.

+We created a VM and named it 'apache2-server'

-An apache webserver was installed in a VM along with PHP and MySQL server.
+An apache webserver was installed in the VM along with PHP and MySQL server.

 They were set up to receive messages from the "Contact Us" webpage.